AhmadHerzallah/groover/README.md

 ## Bugs to fix:

-No bugs were till now.
+No bugs were found till now.

 ## 🤝 Contributing